Anthem full review

-Everything EA has shown from Anthem at E3 2018 has been about the combat, the powers, the movement: how the game feels to play, rather than the big structural stuff that BioWare might normally push.
+From the off, it’s clear that Anthem is all about the combat, the powers, the movement: how the game feels to play, rather than the story-focused campaigns that BioWare might normally develop.

 And after sitting down with the game ourselves it’s easy to see why.
 At first, it feels like a pretty basic third-person shooter.
 You aim with left trigger, and fire with right.
-The shoulder bumpers fire off special abilities - a frost grenade and pulse blast in the Ranger, the Javelin suit we got to try - and if you build up enough energy you can fire off an ultimate attack - a rocket salvo in this case.
+The shoulder bumpers fire off special abilities - a frost grenade and pulse blast in the Ranger - and if you build up enough energy you can fire off an ultimate attack - a rocket salvo in this case.
 There are four styles of Javelin to choose from - Ranger, Storm, Colossus and Interceptor - all with varying strengths, weaknesses and special abilities.

 So far, so standard.
 But it’s the moment you first move that Anthem comes thuddingly into its own.
 With every step, your Javelin suit has impact, weight, and there’s an immediate sense of your presence in this world.

 That’s even more obvious when you get off the ground.
-Jump into the air and click the right stick and you’ll hover, while click the left stick and you’ll start flying.
+Jump into the air, click the right stick and you’ll hover, while clicking the left stick will put you into full flight mode.
 The controls are flawlessly fluid, and you can feel yourself buffeted by wind every time you jolt to a stop as you switch to a hover or spiral out to the side in a barrel roll.